flycheck/flycheck/CONDUCT.md

 ----------

-These are the policies for upholding our community's standards of conduct in our communication channels, most notably in Flycheck’s Github organisation.
+These are the policies for upholding our community's standards of conduct in our communication channels, most notably in Flycheck’s Github organisation and in Flycheck’s Gitter channels.

 1. Remarks that violate the Flycheck code of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.